natcap/invest.users-guide/source/sdr.rst

 The FAO also provides global soil data in their Harmonized World Soil Database: http://www.iiasa.ac.at/Research/LUC/External-World-soil-database/HTML/, but it is rather coarse.

-In the United States free soil data is available from the U.S. Department of Agriculture’s NRCS SSURGO database: http://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/?cid=nrcs142p2_053627.
+In the United States free soil data is available from the U.S. Department of Agriculture's NRCS SSURGO database: http://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/?cid=nrcs142p2_053627.
 The Soil Data Viewer (http://www.nrcs.usda.gov/wps/portal/nrcs/detailfull/soils/home/?cid=nrcs142p2_053620) contains an ArcGIS extention that helps with pre-processing and downloading of the data.
 Highly recommended if you use ArcGIS and need to process U.S. soil data.

 Please note that conversion of units may be required: multiplication by 0.1317 is needed to convert from US customary units to :math:`ton\cdot ha\cdot hr\cdot (ha\cdot MJ\cdot mm)^{-1}`, as detailed in Appendix A of the USDA RUSLE handbook (Renard et al., 1997).